-The Governor's recommendations also include repeal of approximately 41 exemptions that are currently allowed in statute.
+The Governor's recommendations also include repeal of 51 exemptions that are currently allowed in statute.
 In this proposal, other states' sales tax laws were examined, looking to where Minnesota was different from other states.
-Many of these exemptions are repealed because the good or service is receiving broader treatment under the capital equipment and other business inputs definitions.
-Some of the exemptions that would be repealed include publications, television commercials, certain interstate telephone service, and others.
+These goods or services will be eligible for the same treatment as capital equipment and other business inputs as would any other taxable goods and services.
+Some of the exemptions that would be repealed include publications, television commercials, certain interstate telephone service, YMCA, YWCA and JCC membership dues and others.